2011–12 USC Trojans men's basketball team

 The 2011–12 USC Trojans men's basketball team represented the University of Southern California during the 2011–12 NCAA Division I men's basketball season.
 The Trojans, led by third year head coach Kevin O'Neill, played their home games at the Galen Center and were members of the Pac-12 Conference.

-They finished with a record of 6–26 overall, 1–17 in Pac-12 play and lost in the first round of the 2012 Pac-12 Conference men's basketball tournament by UCLA.
+They finished with a record of 6–26 overall, 1–17 in Pac-12 play and lost in the first round of the 2012 Pac-12 Conference men's basketball tournament to UCLA.